Aliases for TOP1 Gene

-TOP1 (Topoisomerase (DNA) I) is a Protein Coding gene.
-Diseases associated with TOP1 include molluscum contagiosum and irinotecan toxicity.
-Among its related pathways are Integrated Pancreatic Cancer Pathway and Apoptosis and survival Caspase cascade.
-GO annotations related to this gene include chromatin binding and DNA topoisomerase type II (ATP-hydrolyzing) activity.
+TOP1 (DNA Topoisomerase I) is a Protein Coding gene.
+Diseases associated with TOP1 include Systemic Scleroderma and Spinocerebellar Ataxia, Autosomal Recessive, With Axonal Neuropathy.
+Among its related pathways are SUMOylation and Apoptosis and survival Caspase cascade.
+Gene Ontology (GO) annotations related to this gene include core promoter sequence-specific DNA binding.
 An important paralog of this gene is TOP1MT.

 UniProtKB/Swiss-Prot for TOP1 Gene

 Releases the supercoiling and torsional tension of DNA introduced during the DNA replication and transcription by transiently cleaving and rejoining one strand of the DNA duplex.
 Introduces a single-strand break via transesterification at a target site in duplex DNA.
 The scissile phosphodiester is attacked by the catalytic tyrosine of the enzyme, resulting in the formation of a DNA-(3-phosphotyrosyl)-enzyme intermediate and the expulsion of a 5-OH DNA strand.
-The free DNA strand then undergoes passage around the unbroken strand thus removing DNA supercoils.
+The free DNA strand then rotates around the intact phosphodiester bond on the opposing strand, thus removing DNA supercoils.
 Finally, in the religation step, the DNA 5-OH attacks the covalent intermediate to expel the active-site tyrosine and restore the DNA phosphodiester backbone (By similarity).
 Regulates the alternative splicing of tissue factor (F3) pre-mRNA in endothelial cells.
 Involved in the circadian transcription of the core circadian clock component ARNTL/BMAL1 by altering the chromatin structure around the ROR response elements (ROREs) on the ARNTL/BMAL1 promoter.